 Because divorce will involve various factors such as child support and custody, it is important to let your children know they have options.
 However, you should not force them to make a decision and choose between the two parents; nor should you make them feel bad if they do make a choice.

-At Givens Givens Sparks, we are committed to helping families get through the difficult legal matters concerning divorce.
+At Robert Sparks Attorneys, we are committed to helping families get through the difficult legal matters concerning divorce.
 You should understand your rights and options to avoid any potential conflict and our team is here to guide you every step of the way.
 Contact our firm to get started on your family law case today.